-The Contemporary/Jazz study program produces unique and professional musicians who, due to the highly practical and individual training offered at AMPA, are able to hit the ground running when they start their careers as performers and other music professionals.
+The Contemporary/Jazz study program produces unique and professional musicians who, due to the highly practical and individual training offered at AMPA, are able to hit the ground running when they start their careers.

 Qualification: Bachelor of Music (Performance)

 Duration: 6 Trimesters (2 years) full-time or part-time equivalent.
 Students may exit after four trimesters with an Associate Degree of Music (Performance)